ArctosDB/documentation-wiki/_documentation/entity.markdown

 # Entities

-Entities in Arctos are assemblages of catalog records related in some particular way.
+Entities in Arctos are assemblages of catalog records related in some way.

 ## Usage